 Of course, all foods last for a shorter period of time if they are not stored properly.
-But remember, lemons, like a lot of other fresh fruits, usually do not have a use by date or best before date so you will have to use the date purchased.
+But remember that lemons, like a lot of other fresh fruits, usually do not have a use by date or best before date so you will have to use the date purchased.
 Sometimes when lemons are purchased in a package it is labeled with the date the lemons were packed into the container.
 This date can be used to calculate the eat by date.

-How to tell if lemons are bad, rotten or spoiled?
+How to tell if Lemons are bad, rotten or spoiled?

-There are, of course, certain health risks associated with spoiled food, so always remember to practice food safety and enjoy your lemons prior to their eat by date.
+There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired!

+You can help lemons keep fresh longer by storing them in your refrigerator drawer.
 If lemons were purchased in a plastic bag, remove them from the bag which could have trapped moisture which will cause the lemons to soften and spoil.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How to use extra before your Lemons go bad?

 I've always been a firm believer that if life hands you lemons, make lemonade!